praveen1664/easy-machine-learning/README.md

 * [REP](https://github.com/yandex/rep) - an IPython-based environment for conducting data-driven research in a consistent and reproducible way.
 REP is not trying to substitute scikit-learn, but extends it and provides better user experience. **[Deprecated]**
 * [rgf_python](https://github.com/RGF-team/rgf) - Python bindings for Regularized Greedy Forest (Tree) Library.
 * [skbayes](https://github.com/AmazaspShumik/sklearn-bayes) - Python package for Bayesian Machine Learning with scikit-learn API.
-* [fuku-ml](https://github.com/fukuball/fuku-ml) - Simple machine learning library, including Perceptron, Regression, Support Vector Machine, Decision Tree and more, it's easy to use and easy to learn for beginners.
+* [fuku-ml](https://github.com/fukuball/fuku-ml) - Simple machine learning library, including Perceptron, Regression, Support Vector Machine, Decision Tree and more, it's Easy  to use and Easy  to learn for beginners.
 * [Xcessiv](https://github.com/reiinakano/xcessiv) - A web-based application for quick, scalable, and automated hyperparameter tuning and stacked ensembling.
 * [PyTorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 * [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Implementations of Machine Learning models from scratch in Python with a focus on transparency.
 Aims to showcase the nuts and bolts of ML in an accessible way.
 * [Edward](http://edwardlib.org/) - A library for probabilistic modeling, inference, and criticism.
 Built on top of TensorFlow.
 * [xRBM](https://github.com/omimo/xRBM) - A library for Restricted Boltzmann Machine (RBM) and its conditional variants in Tensorflow.
 * [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
-It is easy to install, well documented and supports CPU and GPU (even multi-GPU) computation.
+It is Easy  to install, well documented and supports CPU and GPU (even multi-GPU) computation.
 * [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technic as handy library in Python.
 * [modAL](https://github.com/modAL-python/modAL) - A modular active learning framework for Python, built on top of scikit-learn.
 * [Cogitare](https://github.com/cogitare-ai/cogitare): A Modern, Fast, and Modular Deep Learning and Machine Learning framework for Python.
 * [Parris](https://github.com/jgreenemi/Parris) - Parris, the automated infrastructure setup tool for machine learning algorithms.
 * [neonrvm](https://github.com/siavashserver/neonrvm) - neonrvm is an open source machine learning library based on RVM technique.
 It's written in C programming language and comes with Python programming language bindings.
 * [Turi Create](https://github.com/apple/turicreate) - Machine learning from Apple.
 Turi Create simplifies the development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to your app.
-* [xLearn](https://github.com/aksnzhy/xlearn) - A high performance, easy-to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertisement and recommender systems.
+* [xLearn](https://github.com/aksnzhy/xlearn) - A high performance, Easy -to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertisement and recommender systems.
 * [mlens](https://github.com/flennerhag/mlens) - A high performance, memory efficient, maximally parallelized ensemble learning, integrated with scikit-learn.
 * [Netron](https://github.com/lutzroeder/netron) - Visualizer for machine learning models.
 * [Thampi](https://github.com/scoremedia/thampi) - Machine Learning Prediction System on AWS Lambda